 After a motor vehicle collision, mounting expenses may cause more anxiety than the crash itself.
 Towing and ambulance fees are often followed by repair costs and medical expenses, and if injuries result in missed days of work, there’s the additional financial strain of lost wages.
 In West Virginia, obtaining adequate reimbursement for these expenses depends largely on establishing who was principally to blame for the accident.

-In states with “no fault” insurance regimes, an injured person must first seek recovery under his or her own policy for expenses relating to bodily injury.
-But Virginia is a “fault” state, so obtaining a fair compensation outcome is dependent on establishing the levels of negligence or appropriate level of care of every party involved in the accident and using those fault levels to apportion damages.
+In states with “no-fault” insurance regimes, an injured person must first seek recovery under his or her own policy for expenses relating to bodily injury.
+But West Virginia is a “fault” state, so obtaining a fair compensation outcome depends on establishing the levels of negligence or appropriate level of care of every party involved in the accident and using those fault levels to apportion damages.

 When an accident occurs, a party may be anywhere from zero to 100 percent at fault.
 An individual who behaves recklessly without concern for others — such as by drinking or failing to follow traffic rules — may be found wholly responsible for a crash.
 Quite often, however, multiple parties share responsibility.
 Two drivers who were both speeding excessively may be equally to blame if they crash.